What’s Clogging Your Pipes? Blocked Drain Causes Explained

 A blocked drain can sneak up on you—one day your sink’s draining slowly, the next your shower’s backing up or the kitchen starts to smell… off.
 Whether you’re dealing with a full-on clog or just trying to prevent one, understanding what’s really going on inside your pipes is key.

-In this guide, we’ll walk you through what causes blocked drains in Sydney homes and businesses, how to spot the warning signs early, and when it’s time to call in the pros.
+In this guide, We’ll walk you through what causes a blocked drain Sydney homes and businesses frequently experience — and how to unblock sewer drain Sydney environments when problems run deep, how to spot the warning signs early, and when it’s time to call in the pros.
 It’s clear, honest advice from people who fix this stuff every day.

 Here’s what we’ll cover: